- Fares & Tolls

 Refunds are not available for ticketed programs.
 Should you be unable to attend, the full price of unused tickets may be treated as a donation to the Transit Museum and is tax deductible to the fullest extent allowed by law.
 Tickets for Members Only tours are only available to current NYTM members.
 No refunds will be given to non-members who purchase tickets.

 Membership is the best way to enjoy everything the New York Transit Museum has to offer!
 You’ll enjoy free or discounted access to Museum exhibits, programs and special events for one year.
-Plus, your contributions helps the Museum bring the rich history of public transportation in the world's greatest city to audiences everywhere.
+Plus, your support helps the Museum share the rich history of public transportation in the world's greatest city with audiences everywhere.

-Membership lasts for one year from the month of purchase, and is available in a variety of levels.
-Click here to join today!
+Museum memberships lasts for one year from the month of purchase, and are available in a variety of levels.

-One benefit of membership is access to our members-only tours of the old City Hall subway station and other historic sites.
-These tours go on sale several times a year, with upcoming dates announced via the Museum’s bi-weekly email newsletter.
-Click here for answers to frequently asked ticketing questions.
+One benefit of membership is access to our members-only tours of the Old City Hall subway station and other historic sites.
+These tours go on sale several times a year, typically in April, August, and December.
+The Museum’s bi-weekly email newsletter is the best way to get updates about new tour dates and ticket sales!
+Visit our FAQ pages for more information about the Old City Hall tour and answers to common ticketing questions.

 Please note that members may purchase as many members-only tour tickets as there are people covered by their membership.
 If you wish to bring a friend on a members-only tour, you must be a Dual 2 level member or higher.